Average Cost of Home Insurance in Illinois

 What is the cheapest home insurance in Chicago?

-Allstate is frequently cited as the cheapest major insurer in Illinois, sometimes coming in around 38% below the state average for comparable profiles.
-State Farm and USAA (for military families) also consistently land below average.
+Auto-Owners is repeatedly named the cheapest home insurer in Illinois at roughly $1,036 per year for $300,000 dwelling coverage, and Allstate is often the cheapest major national brand at around $1,059 per year (68% below Chicago's average of $3,445).
+State Farm and USAA (for military families) also land below average, and Nationwide is competitive for newer homes.
 Your specific Chicago ZIP code, home age, and claims history will significantly shift which carrier is actually cheapest for you.

 Does Illinois home insurance cover tornado damage?

 Yes, standard Illinois homeowners policies cover tornado and wind damage under the "windstorm" peril, including damage to your home's structure, personal property, and loss-of-use expenses.
-However, many policies now carry a separate wind/hail deductible (often 1% to 2% of your dwelling limit).
+However, State Farm now requires a mandatory minimum 1% wind/hail deductible on all Illinois policies, and most other major carriers apply a separate 1% to 5% wind/hail deductible.
 Flooding from storm rain or river overflow is not covered and requires a separate flood policy.

 Why is home insurance more expensive in Chicago than downstate?

 Chicago premiums run higher because of denser population, higher property values and rebuild costs, more frequent claims, higher crime in certain ZIP codes, and a large share of pre-1980 housing stock that costs more to insure.
-Some downstate towns in the southern Illinois severe weather corridor can match Chicago prices, but on average Chicago remains the most expensive metro in the state.
+Chicago homes average around $3,445 per year while downstate Springfield and Peoria typically fall closer to $2,150 for a $300,000 policy.
+Some downstate counties in the southern Illinois severe weather corridor can match Chicago prices, but on average Chicago remains the most expensive metro in the state.